 Upon completion of the program of study the NHTI education student will:

-- In the area of learning differences, demonstrate an understanding of individual differences and diverse cultures and communities; demonstrate the ability to inclusive learning environments that allow each learner to reach his or her full potential; and the ability to employ universal design principles and assistive technology.
+- In the area of learning differences, demonstrate an understanding of individual differences and diverse cultures and communities and demonstrate the ability to create inclusive learning environments that allow each learner to reach his or her full potential and the ability to employ universal design principles and assistive technology.

-- In the area of professional responsibility, demonstrate being a reflective practitioner and using evidence to continually evaluate his or her practice, particularly the effects of choices and actions on students, families, and other professionals in the learning community; and the Ability to adapt practice to meet the needs of each learner; and the ability to collaborate, as a member of the larger learning community, with learners, families, colleagues, other professionals, and community members to leverage resources that contribute to student growth and development, learning, and well-being.
+- In the area of professional responsibility, demonstrate being a reflective practitioner and using evidence to continually evaluate his or her practice, particularly the effects of choices and actions on students, families, and other professionals in the learning community, the ability to adapt practice to meet the needs of each learner, and the ability to collaborate, as a member of the larger learning community with learners, families, colleagues, other professionals, and community members to leverage resources that contribute to student growth and development, learning, and well-being.

 Kelly Moore DunnEducationDepartment Chair, Director-TECP, Director of Center for Educational ExcellenceGrappone 316